Ex-police officers guilty in George Floyd death

 Tou Thao, 36, J Alexander Kueng, 28, and Thomas Lane, 38, all testified in their own defence in the trial.

-They said they did not realise Floyd needed medical care at the time.
+They said they did not realise Mr Floyd needed medical care at the time.

-Violating a person's civil rights carries various punishments.
-Prosecutors have recommended 25 years in federal prison for each man.
+Violating a person's civil rights carries various punishments but prosecutors have recommended 25 years in federal prison for each man.

-Derek Chauvin, the former police officer who was filmed kneeling on Floyd's neck for more than nine minutes, is currently serving a 22-and-a-half-year sentence.
+Derek Chauvin, the former police officer who was filmed kneeling on Mr Floyd's neck for more than nine minutes, is currently serving a 22-and-a-half-year sentence.

-Chauvin was found guilty of Floyd's murder last April.
+Chauvin was found guilty of Mr Floyd's murder last April.
 He also pleaded guilty in December to his own federal civil rights charges as part of a plea agreement.

-Video footage of the arrest shows Keung and Lane assisting Chauvin by helping to hold Floyd down.
-Thao meanwhile kept concerned bystanders away from Floyd.
+Video footage of the arrest shows Keung and Lane assisting Chauvin by helping to hold Mr Floyd down.
+Thao, meanwhile, kept concerned bystanders away.

+Over four weeks of testimony, prosecutors argued that "human decency and common sense" should have compelled the men to take action to prevent Mr Floyd's death.

+"It wasn't a split-second use of force like a gunshot.
+Not 30 seconds, not a minute, several minutes - 569 seconds," said Assistant US Attorney Manda Sertich.

 A 12-person jury deliberated for about 13 hours before returning their verdict on Thursday.